alex-bellon/wikipedia/README.md

 [Puppy cat](https://en.wikipedia.org/wiki/Puppy_cat) - a term used to refer to specific breeds of domestic cats that have unusual behavioral tendencies that are reminiscent of young domestic dogs.

+[Raining of animals](https://en.wikipedia.org/wiki/Rain_of_animals) - a rare meteorological phenomenon in which flightless animals fall from the sky.

 [Rat King](https://en.wikipedia.org/wiki/Rat_king) - A collection of rats whose tails are intertwined and bound together by one of several possible mechanisms, such as entangling material like hair or sticky substances like sap or gum.

 [Sentinel Species](https://en.wikipedia.org/wiki/Sentinel_species) - are organisms, often animals, used to detect risks to humans by providing advance warning of a danger.